Just how long is it supposed to take?

 Again, Mitt, when?

 After W was elected in 2000, he immediately cut - by a lot - taxes on the rich.
-So
+So we had eight years of that.

 Just how long is this supposed to take?
 Where are the jobs?
 Where is the economic recovery?
 The Republicans would answer that there’s nothing wrong with the theory, but we need even lower taxes before the benefits kick in.
 Perhaps, instead of the lowest taxes in 80 years, why not the lowest in 110 years, before there was an income tax.